schoeberl/librelane/docs/source/getting_started/common/docker_installation/docker_no_root.md

 :::

 :::{important}
 This is a mandatory step.
-Without this, most OpenLane scripts will error out with permission issues.
+Without this, most LibreLane scripts will error out with permission issues.
 A majority of installation issues from users come from people skipping this so, once again, DO NOT SKIP!
 :::

 ```sh